What will you be asked at your B-1 visa interview?

 - What assets do you own in your home country?

-If you do have relatives but have no plans to visit them, then make that clear.
+If you do have relatives in the US, but have no plans to visit them during this trip, make that clear.
 You may still be asked to provide their names and addresses for further checks, so it is sensible to take that information in with you.

 In addition, the consulate may also ask other questions to ensure that you are in sound physical and mental condition to travel to the United States.

 NNU Immigration are specialist immigration attorneys based in London.
 We can support you with your B-1 visa application, including guidance on compiling the necessary documentation and preparing for the B-1 visa interview.

 If you have a question about making a B-1 visa application, please contact us.